When Location Shapes Choice: Placement Optimization of Substitutable Products: Model Formulation

 \subsection{Sampling Oracle for Browsing Distribution}

-In general, the browsing distribution can have support as large as $2^m$, where $m$ is the number of locations.
-From a computational lens, this number could be prohibitively large.
-As such, we do not assume that $\mathbb{P}_B$ is known explicitly.
-Instead, we assume to have access to an oracle that outputs any number of independent samples from the browsing distribution $B$ over $G$.
-Our algorithms can be implemented by generating a small number (quantified later) of independent random samples of visited locations using a simulator (oracle).
-In practice, one may use customer traffic data collected via video cameras or other sensors in physical stores and use browsing data in online stores to construct a simulator for the browsing distribution.
-We refer to \citep{heatmap} and \cite{flamand2023store} for a detailed discussion on how this may be accomplished.
+For the sake of simplicity, we state and analyze the approximation guarantee of our algorithms assuming that we have \emph{exact knowledge of the expected revenue of any placement}.
+In practice, the expectation may be hard to compute as the support of the browsing distribution can be as large as $2^m$, where $m$ is the number of locations.
+Our algorithms and their approximation guarantees hold even when we only have access to an oracle that outputs independent samples from the browsing distribution.
+We can use estimates of the expected revenue obtained by generating a small number (quantified later) of independent random samples of visited locations using a sampling oracle for the browsing distribution.

-Using the oracle, we can obtain a good approximation of $W(X)$ for any given placement $X$ using the monte-carlo method.
+Using the sampling oracle, we can obtain a good approximation of $\mathcal{R}(X)$ for any given placement $X$ using the Monte-Carlo method.
 Let \opt\ denote the expected total revenue of the optimal solution.